Your Rights on an OJS

 Send messages on the DIAD as you normally would.
 Don’t take shortcuts from your normal routine that will artificially inflate your SPORH.

-Document this day using the OJS checklist.
+Document this day using the OJS checklist or by completing the OJS Questionnaire.
 To challenge an OJS as the basis for establishing a fair day’s work, you must be able to demonstrate how it was different from a normal day.